Best Life Insurance for 40-Year Olds in 2025

 Best Life Insurance in Your 40s: Bottom Line

-Buying life insurance at 40 can be pivotal as you work to secure your family's financial future.
+Buying life insurance at 40 can be important when you’re protecting your family's financial future.
 With various options available, choosing the right provider is important.
 We highlighted the top-rated companies to help you find the right fit.

-Nationwide ranks first among insurance companies for 40-year-olds, with a MoneyGeek score of 97.
-GEICO comes in second and ranks highest for customer satisfaction.
-For those prioritizing cost, Allstate is the best affordable life insurance provider.
-State Farm is the top choice for whole life and no-medical-exam policies.
+Protective Insurance ranks first among insurance companies offering whole and universal life insurance for 40-year-olds, with a MoneyGeek score of 5.
+Legal & General ranks highest for term coverage.
+For those prioritizing cost, Lincoln Financial is the best affordable life insurance provider.
+Pacific Life is the top choice for no-medical-exam policies.
 Compare policy offers and rates from multiple insurers to ensure you get the right coverage and the best price.

 Compare Life Insurance Rates